LUMII-Syslab/QuerySAT/README.md

 * `sha2019` - For the SHA-1 preimage attack from the [SAT Race 2019](http://sat-race-2019.ciirc.cvut.cz/) with 2-20 message bits

 If you want to tweak any other aspects, please, modify `config.py` or the appropriate model file in `models\`.
+By default model are trained with 32 reccurent steps and evaluated with 64 steps, if you want to use other step count for training or evaluation, please, change
+`train_rounds` and `test_rounds` respectively in the model file.

 ## Evaluation